A Pinch of Moonlight

 ‘So…what’s all that got to do with you?
 Why are you back?’
 Demi asked.

 ‘Too many questions!’
 He snapped.
 Then, more gently, ‘It’s late, you should sleep now.
-Aelwen wants to meet you tomorrow, test your magic.’
+Aelwen wants to meet you tomorrow, to teach you magic.’

 - Everything you didn’t believe is true

 Vicky woke some hours later with a stiff neck from dozing in an armchair, the events of the previous night still with her.
 She knew it was useless to dismiss them as dreaming.
-It wasn’t just the sudden blaze on the mound which had unnerved her, but a strange sensation which had pulsed through her as she fled, igniting something which flared for a moment then faded.
+It wasn’t just the sudden cold blaze on the mound, terrifying as that had been.
+As she fled, a strange sensation had overtaken her, igniting something which flared for a moment then faded.
 But its memory was still there, and it troubled her.

-She was glad Heledd had stayed over – solid, dependable Heledd, as down-to- earth as a gardener’s boot.
+Thankfully, Heledd had stayed over.
+Solid, dependable Heledd, as down-to- earth as a gardener’s boot.
 True, Heledd had a head full of myth and legend, but she was calm in a crisis, and her chattering had helped pass the time until the sun rose, and bleached away the fears of the night.
 Unlike Vicky, who’d snapped out of every dream that night, Heledd was sound asleep on the sofa, wrapped in a blue fleece blanket, snoring gently.

 They’d been in the same year at school, and even worked on a GCSE science project together, but had never really been friends.
-They’d lost touch once they left school and enrolled at different Universities.
+They’d lost touch once they left school and gone to different Universities.
 But a few weeks before, their passed crossed at their local library.
 Vicky had gone into to sign the petition to keep it open, and to savour the memories while it was still there, and there was Heledd, showing an old man how to use the Internet.
 The ancient computer had frozen, but Vicky the IT graduate soon solved the problem.
 The girls recognized each other, and soon got into conversation.
 After that they went for a coffee, neither admitting how lost and lonely they felt back in Tanybryn, the garden suburb where they’d both been odd-ones-out, but never similar enough to connect before.
 It didn’t help Vicky that her boyfriend, Dave, was in Australia for a year.
 The long-distance relationship was already fraying at the edges.

 They were in the kitchen now, Vicky pouring coffee into the huge round mug she always used when she was stressed, whilst Heledd explained her Postgraduate plans as she buttered some toast.
-Heledd was explaining her Postgraduate plans – she was returning to Aberystwyth to research the treatment of women in The Mabinogion, and how this related to the growth of patriarchy and denigration of the Mother Goddess.
+Heledd would return to Aberystwyth in October.
+She had secured funding to research the treatment of women in The Mabinogion, and how this related to the growth of patriarchy and denigration of the Mother Goddess.
 Vicky could only imagine what her fellow IT students would make of that.
-If Vicky opted for a postgrad course it would have to be a lot more practical than Heledd’s.
 But still, Heledd’s voice was gentle and soothing, and despite her tiredness it was easy for Vicky to just nod and say, ‘mmm-hmm’ now and again.

 Heledd was explaining Rhiannon as an example of a goddess who’d been stripped of all power by male writers when Demi-Lee’s whistle cut through the morning, her footsteps clumping down the stairs.

 ‘That’s an impressive whistle,’ Heledd said.